This post contains affiliate links.

 Step 4: Finish

-Just before serving, give a quick squeeze of lime and add salt and pepper to taste.
-Let everyone adjust their spice to their liking and add their favorite toppings.
+Just before serving, quickly squeeze a lime on and add salt and pepper to taste.

 Create a Flavor Fiesta